Meet the diverse and dedicated staff of the National Equity Project.

 sgray (at) nationalequityproject.org

 Sara joined the National Equity Project in 2006 and has played many roles in the organization.
-As Interim Managing Director she currently oversees our finance and operations as well as our marketing and outreach, product development, special events, and is the voice behind our social media.
 Prior to joining the National Equity Project, Sara worked in nonprofits spanning the arts, advocacy, and criminal justice.
 Sara holds B.A. in American Studies from Trinity College and is pursuing a certificate in Graphic Design from UC Berkeley.

 Kathleen Osta, Regional Director, Midwest Region